-The threshold for high white blood cell count varies from one medical practice to another.
-A count of more than 11,000 leukocytes in a microliter of blood in adults is generally considered a high white blood cell count.
-The threshold for a high white blood cell count in children varies with age and size.
+The exact threshold for a high white blood cell count varies from one laboratory to another.
+In general, for adults a count of more than 11,000 white blood cells (leukocytes) in a microliter of blood is considered a high white blood cell count.

 - Cerny J, et al. Why does my patient have leukocytosis?
 Hematology Oncology Clinics of North America.
 2012;26:303.

 - McPherson RA, et al. Leukocytic disorders.
 In: Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011.
 Accessed Oct.
 6, 2015.